Body Donations

 University of the Free State (UFS)

-Eligibility: Donors should reside in the Durban area.
+Eligibility: Donors should reside within the Bloemfontein area

 Contact: Potgieterh@ufs.ac.za